Types of Equity Release (2025)

 Repayment happens when you die or move into long-term care and your property is sold.

-The money your buyer invested is paid out to them at the new market value, based on their percentage share.
+The portion your buyer invested is paid out to them at the new market value, based on their percentage share.

-Because you’ve sold at below market value, it also means that you’ll miss out on future property values should they rise.
+Because you’ve sold at below market value, it also means that you’ll miss out on any potential future rise in property value.

-Should you choose to opt out of your home reversion plan, you’ll likely incur major costs as you’ll have to buy back the percentage you sold at the current market value.
+Should you choose to opt out of your home reversion plan, you’ll likely incur major costs as you’ll have to buy back the percentage you sold—but at the current market value.

 Lifetime Mortgage vs Home Reversion